 Some diffusers can get pretty hot when the water and oils heat up.
 This can be hazardous if it is within young children’s grasp.

 Oils might also pose a threat.
-Due of the high concentration of essential oils, cats and dogs might be extremely sensitive to them.
+Due to the high concentration of essential oils, cats and dogs might be extremely sensitive to them.

 Cool-mist humidifiers are suitable for use in the presence of pets and children.
 They produce no heat and do not distribute potentially toxic essential oils.
 However, you should keep them out of reach of youngsters to avoid the gadget being toppled over.

-However, keep in mind that if you do not properly maintain your humidifier, it may leak pollutants and mould into the air.
+However, keep in mind that if you do not properly maintain your humidifier, it may leak pollutants and mold into the air.